estebanmunchjones2019/web-components-intro-article/Readme.md

   }
 ```

 The constructor of the parent interface needs to be called to inherit all the methods and properties using the method `super()`.
-If you have used React in the early days, `super()` required when creating a class based component.
-This `constructor()` runs right away when the components is created at runtime.
+If you have used React in the early days, `super()` was required when creating a class based component.
+This `constructor()` runs right away when the component is created at runtime.

-To recap, we have already created the template, and created the HTML element.
+To recap, we have already created the template and the HTML element.
 Now, it's time to use the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) to provide encapsulation — which means being able to keep the markup structure, style, and behavior hidden and separate from other code on the page so that different parts do not clash, and the code can be kept nice and clean.
 The Shadow DOM API is a key part of this, providing a way to attach a hidden separated DOM to an element.

 This step of using the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) is optional, but it's the usual way of writing clean components.

-How to attach the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) to an element, there's a method called [`attachShadow()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow) which accepts an object with key value pair`mode: 'open'`,  to set the *encapsulation mode* for the shadow DOM tree.
+To attach the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) to an element, there's a method called [`attachShadow()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow) which accepts an object with a key value pair `mode: 'open'`,  to set the *encapsulation mode* for the shadow DOM tree.
 When is `open`, the elements of the shadow root are accessible from JavaScript outside the root, for example using [`Element.shadowRoot`](https://developer.mozilla.org/en-US/docs/Web/API/Element/shadowRoot).

 In other words, when writing in Vanilla JavaScript, we access the DOM elements with the document object, like for example `document.querySelector('#title')`; to select an element with `id='title`; now, our Web Component will live inside the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) (not at the main DOM tree root level) so we CAN'T use the document object, but the [shadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot) object instead, which is the interface of the Shadow DOM API and is the root node of a DOM subtree that is rendered separately from a document's main DOM tree.

 So, now, we can access the web component at runtime with the [shadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot) object and the Web Component's content stored in the `template` variable, and we can attach and remove event listeners, and so on.

-The line of code holding` this.shadowRoot.appendChild(template.content.cloneNode(true));` deep clones all the content of the template and appends  it as a child to our Web Component.
+The line of code holding ` this.shadowRoot.appendChild(template.content.cloneNode(true));` deep clones all the content of the template and appends it as a child to our Web Component.
 More info about it [here](https://developer.mozilla.org/en-US/docs/Web/API/Node/cloneNode).

 The `href` attribute can't be hard-coded, because it depends on what the user types inside the input field for the name.
-So this content must be added at runtime and, as a consequence, the `<a>` element must also be accessed at runtime and have its `href` attribute value initialized with this code: `this.shadowRoot.querySelector('a').href = '';`
+So, this content must be added at runtime and, as a consequence, the `<a>` element must also be accessed at runtime and have its `href` attribute value initialized with this code: `this.shadowRoot.querySelector('a').href = '';`

 5) **Declare the watched attributes:**

-The app will pass the dynamic name via one attribute called `name-attribute` , but web components don't watch for attribute value changes by default, so this must be do manually with a static method:
+The app will pass the dynamic name via one attribute called `name-attribute` , but Web Components don't watch for attribute value changes by default, so this must be done manually with a static method:

 ```javascript
 static get observedAttributes() {